Carpal Tunnel Syndrome

 - Symptoms of carpal tunnel syndrome often occur during pregnancy and can be alleviated with nonsurgical treatments.
 Symptoms often improve after delivery, but such patients are at higher risk of developing carpal tunnel syndrome later in life.

-Other conditions or injuries of the wrist (for example, strain, sprain, dislocation, break, or swelling and inflammation)
+- Other conditions or injuries of the wrist (for example, strain, sprain, dislocation or break)

 What are the symptoms of carpal tunnel syndrome?